-At some point you may want to use a subject's answer to a scale response or fill-in-the-blank item as a stimulus in DirectRT.
+At some point you may want to use a subject's answer to a scale response 50 or fill-inthe-blank 44 item as a stimulus in DirectRT.
 For example, in MediaLab you could ask a series of fill-in-the-blank items asking subjects to enter foods that they like.
 Or you might ask them to indicate their race using a scale response.
 Then in a DirectRT session, you might want to display these responses as stimuli (e.g., as primes or targets in a priming study).
-For fill-in-the-blanks and scale responses, you can use the "filename" field to have MediaLab save the response in the file you specify.
+For fill-in-the-blanks and scale responses, you can specify a file name ending with .txt in the File Name 4th field to have MediaLab save the response in the file you specify.
 This will cause MediaLab to save the subject's response preceded with a "~" symbol so that DirectRT will recognize that it is text for display purposes.
 Then, in DirectRT, you can specify that this text be displayed as a stimulus by using the "&" symbol (which tells DirectRT to read a single line stimulus from a text file).
-So if you have a MediaLab question that asks subjects their race called "race" you could enter something like "c:\race prime study \stim\race.txt" in the filename field.
+So if you have a MediaLab question that asks subjects their race called "race" you could enter something like "c: \race prime study\stim\race.txt" in the File Name field.
 Then, in your DirectRT input file, you could refer to "&race" as a stimulus.
-When DirectRT finds this, it will open the race.txt file that MediaLab created, and will present the subject's response as the stimulus.
+When DirectRT finds this, it will open the race txt file that MediaLab created, and will present the subject's response as the stimulus.
 See the DirectRT documentation regarding "Input Files" and "Stim" types for more detail.